July 14, 2021

 For simplicity’s sake, having only one credit card that covers your needs would be ideal.
 But this isn’t always the case.
-In fact, according to Experian data from Q2 2019, Americans, on average, carry four credit cards.
+In fact, according to Experian data from Q3 2020, Americans, on average, carry 3.84 credit cards.

 Before you cancel your credit card, ask yourself if you really need to.
-Here are a few questions to help you think this through:
+Here are a few questions to consider when thinking about an account closure:

-If any of these questions gave you pause, or you just simply want to cut down on the number of credit cards you own by canceling one or more of them, here’s what you need to know.
+If any of these questions gave you pause, or you just simply want to cut down on the number of credit cards you own by canceling one or more of them, here’s what you need to know about the cancellation process.

 It’s generally recommended that you keep at least one of your credit card accounts open and active.
 This is because canceling a credit card can affect your credit score.

-Cancelling a credit card, especially if it’s one you’ve had for a long time, can lower the average age of your credit, which impacts your credit score.
+Cancelling a credit card, especially if it’s one you’ve had for a long time, can lower the average age of your credit (essentially shortening your payment history), which can have a negative impact on your credit score.
 If you want to cancel a credit card but lessen the impact, consider cancelling one of your newer cards.
 That way, the average age of your credit history won’t be affected as much.

 Another important factor in your credit report is your credit utilization ratio.
-This is the amount of money you owe compared to the amount of credit you’ve been given.
-When you cancel a credit card, your credit utilization ratio can also be affected.
+This is basically your credit card balance compared to how much available credit you have.
+So when you cancel a credit card, your credit utilization ratio can be affected by your available credit decreasing.

 Let’s explain.
 Say you have two credit cards.
 On the first card, you have a credit limit of $12,000, but there is a zero balance on the card.
 On the second card, you have a credit limit of $6,000 and a $4,000 balance on the card.
 Between the two cards, you have a balance of $4,000 and a credit limit of $18,000, making your credit utilization ratio approximately 22%.
 But, if you close the card with a zero balance, you would have a balance of $4,000 and a credit limit of $6,000, making your credit utilization ratio 66%.
 Such a high ratio could negatively affect your credit score.